 I love getting reader mail and I do my best to answer them.
-But lately, as a new RV season gets underway and lots of people are thinking about purchasing a motorhome and more new people are discovering this blog, the questions are somewhat the same.
+But lately, as the fall RV RV shows start getting underway and lots of people are thinking about purchasing a motorhome and more new people are discovering this blog, the questions are somewhat the same.
 So I thought I’d share here the answer to the one question we get asked the most.

-A: The short answer is … nothing.
-We now have about 60,000 miles of Roadtreking travel under our tires since March of 2012.
+A: The short answer is…nothing.
+We now have about 75,000 miles of Roadtreking travel under our tires since March of 2012.
 We’ve traveled in two Roadtreks, Our first was a 2006 RS Adventurous.
 The one we currently drive is a 2013 Roadtrek eTrek.

 We did a lot of checking around about what vehicle we wanted and settling on a Roadtrek was very easy.
 It’s the best-selling Type B in North America.
 Has been for many years.
 It has the largest dealer network of Type Bs.
 It’s resale value is tremendous.
 It’s quality reputation is stellar.
 So we knew right away that Roadtrek would be our choice.
 The rest was easy, too.
 We wanted a tall interior so we could easily walk around inside and settled on the Sprinter.